-Cannabis is becoming more widely accepted across the world – that much is a fact.
-Also, CBD continues to lead the way in the use of non-psychoactive cannabinoids in the marijuana plant.
-Unfortunately, there seems to be an emerging trend of unreliable and untrustworthy sellers (primarily of CBD products) both online and in-store.
+CBD oil is a popular way of consuming non-intoxicating cannabinoids in the marijuana plant.
+Unfortunately, there is an emerging trend of unreliable and untrustworthy sellers (primarily of CBD products) both online and in-store.

-In this article, we outline the top five mistakes people make when buying CBD oil for the first time.
-You might think that “CBD is CBD,” or that all CBD oils are made the same.
+This article outlines the top five mistakes people make when buying CBD oil for the first time.
+You might think that “CBD is CBD” or that all CBD oils are made the same.
 Trust us — this is definitely not the case.

 The Top-5 Mistakes to Avoid When Buying CBD Oil

-To be fair, unless you’ve done a fair amount of homework and/or prior research, it can be tough to distinguish among the various types of CBD products that are out there.
-In a nutshell, CBD oil can be made from either hemp or marijuana.
-Hemp-based CBD oils are the ones you see for sale online and in grocery stores across the country.
+It is tough to distinguish between the various CBD products available if you haven’t performed much research.
+In a nutshell, you can make CBD oil from either hemp or marijuana.
+Hemp-based CBD oils are what you see for sale online and in grocery stores across the country.
 Marijuana-based CBD oils are available in legal cannabis dispensaries.

-If you live in a state where marijuana is legal and you have access to a dispensary, we recommend purchasing a CBD oil there.
+If you live in a state where marijuana is legal and you have access to a dispensary, we recommend purchasing CBD oil there.
 Generally speaking, you’ll find better quality products.
-However, if you’re one of the millions of Americans that doesn’t have access to a dispensary, your next best option is buying online from a reputable company.
+However, if you’re one of the millions of Americans who don’t have access to a dispensary, your next best option is to buy online from a reputable company.

-If you do end up buying online, here are five mistakes NOT to make:
+If you end up buying online, here are five mistakes NOT to make:

-With so many options on the market now and so many places online to purchase CBD oil, the industry can present a minefield of pitfalls.
+With so many options and places online to purchase CBD oil, the industry can present a minefield of pitfalls.

 If you were to go online and do a simple search for ‘CBD oil,’ hundreds of thousands of results would pop up at the click of a button.
 Sounds fantastic, right?

-Well, the fact of the matter is that the majority of these products are likely to be cheap, low-quality oils that probably won’t offer much more therapeutic benefit than the cold-pressed olive oil sitting in your kitchen cabinet.
+Unfortunately, looks can be deceiving… Most of these products are likely cheap, low-quality oils.
+They probably won’t offer much more therapeutic benefit than the cold-pressed olive oil sitting in your kitchen cabinet.

-By simply doing a bit of background research on the vendor and their products, you can save yourself loads of money, time, and frustration.
-And when in doubt, always consider quality over affordability when choosing the best CBD oil product for you.
+Performing background research on the vendor and their products can save you lots of money, time, and frustration.
+When in doubt, always consider quality over affordability when choosing the best CBD oil product for you.

 |WHERE IS THE HEMP SOURCED FROM?||The highest-quality oils are extracted from either European or USA-grown organic hemp|

-One of the main appeals of CBD oil (along with its health benefits) is the simple fact that it will not get you high.
-The famous “buzz” associated with cannabis is attributable to THC, and this is so often where less knowledgeable people get confused.
+One of the main appeals of CBD oil (along with its possible health benefits) is that it will not get you high.
+The famous “buzz” associated with cannabis is attributable to THC.
+This is often where less knowledgeable people get confused.

-A genuine vendor will use safe, proper extraction methods to ensure that levels of THC remain BELOW 0.3%, meaning that the user will not feel high from using it.
-Extraction at this level is a costly process, which is the first thing that separates the professionals from sellers who are putting quantity before quality!
+A genuine vendor will use safe, proper extraction methods to ensure that THC levels remain BELOW 0.3%.
+As a result, users should not feel high after using it.
+High-quality extraction is a costly process, which is the first thing that separates the professionals from sellers who are putting quantity before quality!

-Also, to ensure that the CBD oil you are buying isn’t going to lead to any unwanted effects, double-check the seller’s website and their product information.
-The THC levels should always be displayed clearly on product labels, but if you are still unsure you should contact them directly before making any purchases.
+Also, to ensure that the CBD oil you are buying will not lead to any unwanted effects, double-check the seller’s website and their product information.
+Product labels should clearly display THC levels.
+However, if you are still unsure, you should contact the brand directly before making any purchases.

-While CBD is capable of aiding with so many conditions, there are limits to its abilities.
-It is therefore vital that you know what CBD is and what it can do before you go shopping for some yourself.
-Many of the less trustworthy vendors of CBD oil will claim that it can do just about anything, but if you’ve done your research, you will know that this is not exactly true – and you can save yourself a whole lot of time and money.
+While CBD is potentially capable of aiding the symptoms of numerous conditions, there are limits to its abilities.
+Therefore, you must know what CBD is and what it can do before you go shopping for some yourself.
+Many of the less trustworthy vendors of CBD oil will claim that it can do just about anything.
+However, those who do their research know otherwise.

-Even here on our website, for example, you can find just about anything you’d ever want to know about CBD oil – what it does, how it works within the body, what conditions it treats best, and so on.
-Of course, there are also plenty of other reputable sources out there that will go into the scientific depths of the real qualities and abilities of CBD oil.
+For example, you can find just about anything you’d ever want to know about CBD oil on WayofLeaf.
+We have information on what it does, how it works within the body, relevant research, etc. Of course, there are also plenty of other reputable sources that go into the scientific depths of CBD oil’s real qualities and abilities.

-Simply put, it is our recommendation that you are fully in the know about CBD oil before you purchase any.
+Simply put, we recommend that you fully know about CBD oil before you purchase any.
 This way, when you come across a website claiming that their CBD oil will make your hair grow overnight or cause a fifty-pound weight loss in a week, you’ll know that it’s misleading and unreliable!

-Think of it this way, you wouldn’t start taking a prescription drug with no clue about what it did to you, would you?
-CBD Oil should be treated with the same level of respect.
+You wouldn’t start taking a prescription drug with no clue about what it did to you, would you?
+You should treat CBD oil with the same level of respect.
 Research, and know what you’re taking — and why!

 Point number three leads us nicely to this: what exactly are you expecting to get out of using CBD oil?
-While CBD is known for promoting general health (much like a daily supplement), it has also been suggested that it may be able to help with more serious medical conditions.
+CBD is associated with the promotion of general health (much like a daily supplement).
+There are also suggestions that it could help with more serious medical conditions.

 That said, CBD oil is certainly not a magic potion.
-While some sources may claim that CBD oil can do anything from curing a common cold to treating cancer overnight, this is of course not the case and it’s important that any current or future users of CBD oil are aware of what their expectations should be.
+Some sources claim that CBD oil can do anything from curing a common cold to treating cancer overnight.
+Of course, this is not the case.
+Current or future users of CBD oil must have realistic expectations.

 Some of the things that CBD oil may be able to do: